superwfox/HandTools/README.markdown

 - **Minecraft Server**: Bukkit, Spigot, or Paper (compatible with versions 1.13+)
 - **Java**: 8 or higher
 - **No additional dependencies required**

-## Installation

-1. Download the latest `HandTools.jar` from the [Releases](https://github.com/yourusername/handtools/releases) page.
-2. Place the `HandTools.jar` file in your server's `plugins` folder.
-3. Restart your server or use `/reload` to load the plugin.
-4. The plugin will automatically register its event listeners and be ready to use.

 ## Usage

 ### Sneak-to-Use Tools